Robust Biharmonic Skinning Using Geometric Fields: Results

-Figure~\ref{fig:soup} demonstrates the graceful degradation of our method inherited from the generalized winding number.
-Even in the presence of severe degradation, with $70$\% of the polygon edges removed, and the remaining ones randomly displaced, our method produces meaningful solutions.
+Our main contribution, i.e., effectiveness on imperfect data, is exemplified by the extreme example of triangle soups in Figures~\ref{fig:teaser}~and~\ref{fig:soup}, as well as others in Figure~\ref{fig:open}.
+Despite severe mesh deterioration, our method still produces meaningful solutions resulting in smooth looking animations.
+Figure~\ref{fig:soup} demonstrates the graceful degradation of our method inherited from the generalized winding number; even with $70$\% of the polygon edges removed and the remaining ones randomly displaced, our method succeeds.
+In Figure~\ref{fig:teaser}, we use our weights to animate \textsc{Scorpion (Randomized)}, obtained by deteriorating \Scorpion{}; FEM-based algorithms are unable to produce a solution for such a degraded mesh.

-We show an example of using our weights for animating a degraded version of the \Scorpion{} mesh in Figure~\ref{fig:teaser}.
-Even without degradation, FEM-based algorithms struggle with this mesh.
-Using \textsc{FTetWild}~\cite{ftetwild} with parameters consistent with Figure~\ref{fig:tetfail} results in a runtime of $1.6$ hours and produces such a high-resolution tetrahedral mesh that both FEM methods we compared against run out of memory on our machine (see Figure~\ref{fig:companim} and Table~\ref{tbl:timcomp}).
-In comparison, our method takes $8.48$ minutes for this mesh.
+While triangle soups are an extreme example, algorithms relying on tetrahedral meshing fail in more common scenarios.
+For example, they fail on at least one experimental setting on \Scorpion{} (Figure~\ref{fig:companim}), \textsc{Goosemoose} (Figure~\ref{fig:goosemoose}), and \textsc{Cow} (Figure~\ref{fig:cow}) meshes, despite no obvious problems with the meshes.
+BBW and QHW results on the \Gear{} mesh either contain artifacts that render the result unusable or require a $1.66$ hour meshing time.

-Practically, two important classes of shapes our method handles out-of-the box are $3$D scans obtained from computer vision pipelines (Figure~\ref{fig:teaser}), as well as virtual reality ribbon drawings created by e.g.\ \textsc{SurfaceBrush} \cite{rosales2019SurfaceBrush} (Figures~\ref{fig:teaser}~and~\ref{fig:bunny}).
-Both of these modalities produce non-watertight, self-intersecting meshes, which necessitate the use of slow and brittle tetrahedralization software.
+Two practically-relevant classes of shapes our method handles out-of-the box are $3$D scans from computer vision pipelines (Figure~\ref{fig:teaser}) and virtual reality ribbon drawings created by e.g.\ \textsc{SurfaceBrush} \cite{rosales2019SurfaceBrush} (Figures~\ref{fig:teaser}~and~\ref{fig:bunny}).
+Both of these modalities produce non-watertight, self-intersecting meshes, which necessitate slow and brittle tetrahedralization software.
+The $3$D scan of the \textsc{Beaver} mesh (Figure~\ref{fig:teaser}) fails to tetrahedralize, regardless of settings, \Bunny{} (Figure~\ref{fig:bunny}) either fails to tetrahedralize or results in a $7.25$ minute runtime for QHW and a $18.32$ minute runtime for BBW (in comparison to our method's $71.74$ seconds).
+While \Piggybank{} (Figure~\ref{fig:teaser}) succeeds with all FEM-based methods, our method is nonetheless faster than the best QHW result on that mesh.